HolographicWings/ChristmasVillage_LethalCompany/README.md

 # Christmas Village

- This mod is a moon called Christmas Village that was embed in LethalExpansion since 22nd december and 3rd junuary.
+ This mod is a moon called Christmas Village that was embed in LethalExpansion between 22nd december and 3rd junuary.
  [Thunderstore Link](https://thunderstore.io/c/lethal-company/p/HolographicWings/ChristmasVillage_Legacy)

  Features :